The Atomic Number: More Than Just a Number of Protons

 -

 Nuclear Charge: The atomic number directly reflects the positive charge of the nucleus.
-This nuclear charge plays a crucial role in attracting and holding the electrons in their respective orbitals.
+This nuclear charge makes a real difference in attracting and holding the electrons in their respective orbitals.
 A higher atomic number means a stronger nuclear charge and, generally, a smaller atomic radius and higher ionization energy.

 Isotopes and the Atomic Number: Maintaining Identity Despite Mass Variations

 While the atomic number remains constant for a given element, the number of neutrons can vary, leading to the existence of isotopes.
-Isotopes are atoms of the same element (same atomic number) that have different numbers of neutrons and, therefore, different mass numbers.
+Isotopes are atoms of the same element (same atomic number) that have different numbers of neutrons and, therefore, different mass numbers That's the part that actually makes a difference.
+Which is the point..

 - Protium (¹H): Atomic number 1, mass number 1 (1 proton, 0 neutrons) - the most abundant isotope.